 Pour the Concrete Into the Mold

 Wearing latex gloves and using the garden hoe, mix the concrete with water in the mixing tub according to manufacturer's instructions.
 It is helpful to have an assistant during this step since concrete sets fairly quickly.
 Pour the concrete into the mold, spreading the concrete evenly by hand.
 As the concrete builds up, occasionally press it down with the paint roller.
+Press your hands into the mix to force it down to the bottom of the mold and to the sides.

 Add the Steel Mesh